moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 ---------------------

 This plugin has not been tested with Moodle's support for right-to-left (RTL) languages.
-If you want to use this plugin with a RTL language and it doesn't work as-is, you are free to send me a pull request on github with modifications.
+If you want to use this plugin with a RTL language and it doesn't work as-is, you are free to send us a pull request on github with modifications.